iznoelc/OOP-Review/README.md

 # OOP-Review
 - 8/26 Object oriented design OOP Review Assignment

+## OUTPUT SCREENSHOTS
+- Output in OutputScreenshot folder in main branch for CafeManagement and notSpotify 1b
+- Output in OutputScreenshot folder in notSpotifyModded branch for notSpotify 1c

 ## CAFE MANAGEMENT
 - User input to enter three menu items and then print menu out to the console
 - Then, ask user to enter their order.
 Print out order details after order has been entered